 How much does it cost?

-£50 per day for residential courses.
+Prices are correct at time of publishing but are subject to change.
 To find out if you are eligible to apply for a bursary, please visit our Financial Assistance page.